JeremS/Converso/README.md

  - transitivity

 ### Inverse functions
-Suppose we want to specify the metric system.
+Suppose we want to specify a piece of the metric system.
 We will use the units:
  - millimeters :mm
  - centimeters :cm